Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: The generating operation system on maximal planar graphs

-\begin{defn} Let $G$ be a $k$-colorable graph. $f_{1},f_{2}\in C_{k}(G)$. $f_{1},f_{2}$ is called \textbf{chromatic isomorphic} if their partitions of color groups are the same.
-One representation is taken from every chromatic isomorphic set, and the set of all the representations is called \textbf{the chromatic isomorphic group}.
-The notation $C^{0}_{k}(G)$ denotes the chromatic isomorphic group formed by all the $k$-coloring of graph $G$.
-Actually, $C^{0}_{k}(G)$ is the set formed by all the partitions of $k$-color group, simplified by the graph $G$'s \textbf{partition set of $k$-color group}. \end{defn}
+Let $G$ be a $k$-chromatic graph, and let $f_{1},f_{2}\in C_{k}(G)$.
+We say $f_{1},f_{2}$ to be \textbf{chromatic isomorphic} if the partitions corresponding to the color classes of $f_{1}$ and $f_{2}$ are identical.
+The \textbf{$f_1$-chromatic isomorphic set} denotes the coloring set containing such all of colorings of $G$ that are chromatic isomorphic to $f_1$.
+If one representation is taken from every chromatic isomorphic set, then the set containing such all of representations is called the \textbf{chromatic isomorphic group}, denoted $C^{0}_{k}(G)$.
+Actually, $C^{0}_{k}(G)$ is the set formed by the partitions that correspond to the color classes of all $k$-colorings of $G$. \end{definition}

-If two colorings of a graph are chromatic isomorphic, then they can be easily interconverted when their colors are adjusted properly.
-Therefore, these two colorings can be viewed as the same coloring.
+If two colorings of a graph are chromatic isomorphic, then they can be easily inter-converted when the colors are adjusted properly.
+Therefore, these two colorings can be viewed as one coloring.
 We just need to choose one of them.
-In Figure 4.2, it is easy to see that six colorings in every column have the same partitions of color class.
+In Figure 4.1, it is easy to see that six colorings in every column have the same color classes.
 Therefore, all the colorings in every column are chromatic isomorphic.
-So the graph $G$ in Figure 4.2 only has three kinds of different colorings, represented by three colorings in the first row.
+So the graph $G$ in Figure 4.1 has only three kinds of distinct colorings, represented by three colorings in the first row (a), (b) and (c) of Figure 4.1.
+It is not hard to prove the following result:

-It is easy to prove the following theorem: \begin{thm} Let $G$ be a $k$-colorable graph, which is simple and undirected.
-The isomorphic class of this k-colorable graph $G$ is denoted by $C^{0}_{k}(G)$.
-The set of all the colorings in the graph $G$ is denoted by $C_{k}(G)$.
-Then,
+\begin{theorem2} Let $G$ be a $k$-chromatic, simple and undirected graph.
+For the chromatic isomorphic group $C^{0}_{k}(G)$ and the set $C_{k}(G)$ of all the colorings of $G$, we then have